encryptedcoins/encoins-frontend/README.md

 docker run -it -v <host_path_to_encoins-frontend>:/home/frontend -v <host_path_to_any_empty_directory>:/home/.frontend_cabal_cache ghcjs865 `id -u -n` `id -u`
 ```

-3. Entrypoint of docker is `./start.sh` script which finetunes infrastructure.
+3. Entrypoint of docker is `./start.sh` script which fine tunes infrastructure.
 It copied on image build and launch automatically.

 4. Inside docker run `./build_js_dev.sh` for development and `./build_js.sh` for production.
 They are wrappers on commands:
-  - build `cabal new-build -f preapp -f predao --ghcjs frontend` and `cabal new-build --ghcjs frontend` respectevly.
+  - build `cabal new-build -f preapp -f predao --ghcjs frontend` and `cabal new-build --ghcjs frontend` respectively.
   - copy js to result directory.

 5. Due to docker's volumes the things built in docker appear on the host.